timabilov/refcache/README.md

 The RedisBackend works with any Redis-compatible client (redis-py, valkey, etc) that implements the basic Redis commands.
 It doesn't directly import Redis, so you can provide any client that follows the Redis interface.

-The `key_prefix` parameter allows for more efficient namespacing directly at the backend level, which can improve performance when working with many keys.
+The `key_prefix` parameter allows for more efficient namespacing directly at the backend level

 #### 2. In-Memory Backend (great for testing or small applications)